postsharp/Metalama.Patterns/doc/npc.md

 4) Allow subscribers to events to be GC'ed, i.e. weak event semantics (optional).

 ## Aspect interface
-The aspect implements an "internal" interface `INotifyChildPropertyChanged`, that allows to propagate changes to properties of child objects upstream.
+The aspect implements an "internal" interface `INotifyChildPropertyChanged`, which is the main mean of communication between instances of the aspect.

-This is done by `ChildPropertyChanged` event, which carries a "property path", a sequence of property names which describe the source of the change.
+It allows to propagate changes to properties of child objects upstream using `ChildPropertyChanged` event, which carries a "property path", a sequence of property names which describe the source of the change.

 ```
 class A